amrutprabhu/amrutprabhu.github.io/_posts/2021-03-21-spring-boot-api-first-design.md

 There are quite a few bugs in the latest version of the plugin that I was using (5.0.1).

--   For  `spring`  generator, there are some unused imports from spring data that get added by the generator while creating the controller.
+-   For  `spring`  generator, there is some unused imports from spring data that get added by the generator while creating the controller.
 Hence you would have to add spring data dependency, Even if you not using a database with the service.
 This may not be a big problem, because mostly you would have a database that you connect to with your service.
 You can check the current open bug  [here](https://github.com/OpenAPITools/openapi-generator/issues/8360).
 -   Usually, you would define the schema for request and response in the  `components`  section of the API definition file and then use the reference to these schemas in the API using the  `$ref:`  property.
 This is currently not working as excepted.
 The way to get around it was to define the inline schema for each request and response.
 Hence the model names get generated with a prefix  `Inline*`  .
 You can track this bug  [here](https://github.com/OpenAPITools/openapi-generator/issues/7922).

 If you use the older version, i.e,  `4.3.1`  ; it's free from these bugs and the plugin works well as expected.